Kijewski/generic-c-hashmap/README.md

 You don't have make any adjustments at all to the elements to store.
-If you can find a hash function and an equality comparator for your data type, you can store it in an *generic-c-hashmap*.
+If you can find a hash function and an equality comparator for your data type, you can store it in a *generic-c-hashmap*.

 ## TOC